A classic chicken dish, with a creamy wine and mushroom sauce, this Coq au Riesling is easy and delicious, but also perfect for a special dinner.

-coq au riesling in pan
+chicken riesling in pan with fork

 Coq au Riesling is so named as it uses Riesling wine.
 Riesling is a unique wine, that is quite acidic, but also has wonderful, fruity flavours.
 It can be found as both a sweet and a dry wine.
 You’ll want to use one on the dry end of the scale, either dry or off-dry.

-This chicken dish is one that isn’t a lot of work, but delivers a dish that always feels special.
+This chicken riesling is one that isn’t a lot of work, but delivers a dish that always feels special.
 And since you’ll only use a bit of the wine in the sauce, you’ll have an open bottle of wine to enjoy drinking with your dinner.

 Cook’s Notes